inartov555/user_hub_web_app/ui_tests_pw/README.md

 - UI-centric tests that exercise the real Django REST backend and React SPA.
 - One POM per logical page:
+  - Login,
+  - Signup,
-  - Login, Signup, Reset password
+  - Reset Password
-  - Users table
+  - Users Table
+  - Profile View
-  - Profile view/edit
+  - Profile Edit
   - Settings
-  - Stats
+  - User Stats
-  - Excel import
+  - Excel Import
-  - Change password
+  - Change Password
-  - User delete confirm
+  - User Delete Confirm
-- For each page at least one scenario is covered when the suite is executed:
+- For each page, at least one scenario is covered when the suite is executed:
   - Dark/light theme behavior
   - Localization (English + at least one non-English locale)
   - Access control for: